1.

 Jeana and her work with in

-English education in the community have directly brought 4 tax payers (Alaine, Keri, Kristelle and Yohei) to Miharu in the
+English education in the community directly brought tax payers (Alaine, Keri, Kristelle and Yohei, Debbie, Haruko, Jacky,

 15.